FAQ#

 Warp is inspired by many of these projects, and is closely related to Numba and Taichi which both expose kernel programming to Python.
 These frameworks map to traditional GPU programming models, so many of the high-level concepts are similar, however there are some functionality and implementation differences.

 Compared to Numba, Warp supports a smaller subset of Python, but offering auto-differentiation of kernel programs, which is useful for machine learning.
-Compared to Taichi Warp uses C++/CUDA as an intermediate representation, which makes it convenient to implement and expose low-level routines.
-In addition, we are building in data structures to support geometry processing (meshes, sparse volumes, point clouds, USD data) as first-class citizens that are not exposed in other runtimes.
+Unlike Numba and Taichi, Warp uses C++/CUDA as an intermediate representation, which makes it convenient to implement and expose low-level routines and leverage existing C++ libraries in kernels.
+In addition, Warp has built in data structures to support geometry processing (meshes, sparse volumes, point clouds, USD data) as first-class citizens that are not exposed in other runtimes.

 Warp does not offer a full tensor-based programming model like PyTorch